wizarrrr/wizarr/README.md

 ## What is the difference between V3 and V4?

 V3 is the current stable version of Wizarr; It is a fully functional system that allows you to invite users to your Plex/Jellyfin/Emby media server.
 V4 is the next iteration which will expand on features considerably.
-For now however, a few changes have already been added:
+For now, however, a few changes have already been added:

 - Administrator password change
 - Linking and unlinking your Discord server to/from the onboarding process